canonical/vanilla-framework/docs/en/patterns/strip.md

 ### Accent strip

-The purpose of the strip accent pattern displays content with a highlighted site accent strip style.
+The purpose of the strip accent pattern is to display content with a highlighted strip using the accent colour.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/strips/accent/"
   class="js-example">